What is Crayon like?

 I'm an HTML5/Canvas/JS user.
 Should I use Crayon instead?

 .
-Because Crayon is a VM+ByteCode, there's no need to worry about cross-browser compatibility.
+Browser quirks are handled at the VM and library levels, so there's no need to worry about cross-browser compatibility.

 I'm a Unity user.
 Should I use Crayon instead?